 Yes, there are Kaizen Organization fundraising events and team specific fundraising activities.

-Casino - We haven’t received our next date for the casino yet.
-Typically, casinos occur every 18-24 months.
-Our last casino was November of 2017.
+Casino - Typically, casinos occur every 18-24 months.
+Our last casino was September 2020.

 Calgary Sports and Entertainment Corporation 50/50 - The board has put applications in for all levels to potentially work at the Flames, Hitmen and Roughnecks games.